kontent-ai/kontent-ai.github.io/docs/ci-and-automation/ci-and-automation.md

+---
+layout: default
+title: CI & automation
+has_children: true
+nav_order: 9
+---

 # Continuous Integration and Continuous Delivery
 > GitHub Actions are our primary automation platform - whenever it's possible, we recommend using [GitHub Actions](https://github.com/features/actions) - this will helps us with better maintenance.
 This page contains general info about GitHub Actions and their usage.
 Subpages focus on the specific stacks.

 **Continuous integration** is the automation of building and testing.
 This means that typically, with some code changes, the machine checks whether it’s possible to build the project and whether your tests are passing. **Continuous delivery** is a little bit broader.
 To sum it up, this automation process will deploy or publish your code to various environments.
 This might be a little bit abstract and connected with the nature of your project, but you can visualize it as publishing to package registries like NPM or Nuget—or deploying your site to a staging or production environment.

-For most Kontent.ai repositories, [we highly recommend](https://github.com/kontent-ai/.github/wiki/Checklist-for-publishing-a-new-OS-project#continuous-integration) adding automation workflows.
+For most Kontent.ai repositories, [we highly recommend](../Checklist-for-publishing-a-new-OS-project.md#continuous-integration) adding automation workflows.
 With some basic automation, we want to perform automatic checks, tests and builds.
 Moreover, when it makes sense, it's a good practice to automate deploying or publishing processes to the respective registry.
 With this initiative, we aim to reduce human errors and increase productivity.

 ## GitHub Actions
 GitHub Actions are the feature of GitHub that consists of the API and an environment for running your tasks.
 You just need to create a YAML file at a specific location in the repository.
 The configuration .yml file contains all the specific information about the environment, such as [trigger events](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions), [jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs), or [strategies](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategy).
 Additionally, you can choose the environment where you want to run your tasks—it might be Linux, Windows, or even macOS.